Multitier architecture

-While the concepts of layer and tier are often used interchangeably, one fairly common point of view is that there is indeed a difference.
-This view holds that a layer is a logical structuring mechanism for the conceptual elements that make up the software solution, while a tier is a physical structuring mechanism for the hardware elements that make up the system infrastructure.
-For example, a three-layer solution could easily be deployed on a single tier, such in the case of an extreme database-centric architecture called RDBMS-only architecture or in a personal workstation.
+The terms layer and tier are often used interchangeably, although layer is sometimes used to refer to a conceptual software logic structuring mechanism, while tier is used to refer to the physical hardware structuring mechanism for system infrastructure.
+In this usage, a three-layer solution could be deployed on a single tier, as in the case of an some database-centric architectures called RDBMS-only architecture or in personal workstations.